 1. Revise your resume for each job application

 You may need to tailor your resume to each employers’ required skills, traits and qualifications.
 Create a personalized version of your resume that works best for each job and matches each job posting by studying the job description.
 You should also research the company by visiting their Company Page, website and any recent press releases.

 2. Include keywords from the job posting

 Carefully read each job posting for which you intend to apply.
 Identify keywords used in the job posting, especially those under the qualifications and required skills and experiences sections.
 Understanding the employer’s ideal candidate can help you when deciding whether to include a volunteer work section and how you should position it.

-For example, if the employer expresses interest in candidates with a strong organizational skills, you might take time to consider specific times during your volunteer work you successfully executed this quality.
+For example, if the employer expresses interest in candidates with strong organizational skills, you might take a moment to consider specific times during volunteer work you successfully executed this quality.
 You should also use this information when writing your skills and professional experience sections.

 3. Only include volunteer work when needed